 - What Evidence Can Support A Dioxin Poisoning Claim?

 Dioxins are a group of compound chemicals that may be created naturally or generated through certain man-made industrial processes such as the manufacture of pesticides and metals.
 They are also found in low levels in domestic fires and hospital waste.

 Exposure to low levels of dioxins is relatively common and harmless.
 However, exposure to high levels of dioxins can result in dioxin poisoning.
 This usually occurs in workplaces that either use or emit dioxins.
 Outside of the workplace, dioxin poisoning can occur when toxic substances are incinerated in an open space without putting measures in place to prevent dioxins from leaking into the atmosphere.

-Dioxin poisoning can occur when a person inhales or ingests significant amounts of contaminated dust or when the skin comes in repeated contact with contaminated substances.
-Symptoms can range from mild to very serious.
-The severity of the poisoning and the resultant symptoms depend on the length of exposure, how the chemical entered the body, and how much of the chemical entered the body.
+The severity of dioxin poisoning and the resultant symptoms depend on the length of exposure, how the chemical entered the body, and how much of the chemical entered the body.